-Learning paths are an excellent way to design a customized curriculum centered on what the students actually need to learn.
+Personalized learning pathways are an excellent way to design a customized curriculum centered on what the students need to learn.

 The idea of grouping is to enroll numerous students into the same learning path quickly and easily, so they all gain proficiency in that particular subject.

 Why Should Educational Institutions Create Learning Paths for Students?

 There are several advantages to creating learning paths for students.
 Some of these are discussed below –

 When students are actively involved in the planning phase of their own course, they are much more engaged in learning activities.

 A personalized learning path offers this motivation, as it empowers students to take complete control over their learning journey.
 Since they invest so much time and effort into it, they’re more driven to excel at every learning goal.

 Personalized learning paths allow students to decide the pace at which they learn.
 Unlike the traditional learning methodology, in the personalized learning approach, students can manage the speed at which they master a particular subject.

 Using various self-assessment tools periodically, students can ensure that they fully understand the course content before moving forward.